 - A data breach occurs when any personal data is processed or accessed unlawfully.
-This may be due to a breach in security but relates to the situation where data is accessed, destroyed or altered without the appropriate authority - All employees have a duty to report any suspected breaches of data protection to the Data Protection Officer.
-If an employee is in any doubt as to whether a breach has occurred, they must report it to the Data Protection Office regardless - Any data breaches will be handled by the Data Protection Officer in line with the Data Breach policy and process
+This may be due to a breach in security but relates to the situation where data is accessed, destroyed, or altered and lost or disclosed, without the appropriate authority. - All employees have a duty to report any suspected breaches of data protection to the Data Protection Officer.
+If an employee is in any doubt as to whether a breach has occurred, they must report it to the Data Protection Office regardless. - Any data breaches will be handled by the Data Protection Officer in line with the Data Breach policy and process.